 Different Types of Dental Crowns

 Dental crowns come in a variety of materials such as stainless steel, resin, and metal alloys that have a high content of gold or platinum.
 But the most popular is porcelain.
 Porcelain crowns look the most natural, due to their color and reflective quality.
 They are most suitable for anyone who has metal allergies or sensitivities.
-Porcelain crowns are also stain-resistant and can be used for front and back teeth.
+Our porcelain crowns in Matthews are also stain-resistant and can be used for front and back teeth.

 Teeth are made to work together.
 When you lose a tooth, the nearby teeth may drift or tilt into the empty space, which can affect your bite.
 A missing tooth places more stress on your teeth and jaw joints, which could possibly cause pain and damage or put adjacent teeth at higher risk of tooth decay.
 A bridge is a fixed dental restoration designed to replace a missing tooth or teeth by joining an artificial tooth.
 Dental bridges can also hold prosthetic teeth.
 They are called bridges because they bridge the gap between your existing teeth that are caused by missing teeth.
 Dental bridges are secured to your existing teeth, often using crowns.